-Invisalign treatment with mandibular advancement utilized integrated precision wings to advance the mandible without the use of interarch elastics.
+Invisalign treatment with mandibular advancement utilizes integrated precision wings to advance the mandible without the use of interarch elastics.
 The precision wings in the lower aligners position the mandible forward by sliding against the precision wings in the upper aligners.
 At the same time, the active portions of the aligners straighten the teeth and coordinate the arches to remove interarch interferences and stabilize the sagittal changes.
 This approach maximizes the horizontal component of the mandibular advancement and minimizes unwanted vertical changes.

 We only want to do this when the maxilla has more than enough development and we are just trying to advance the lower jaw.